Kareena Kapoor Khan: Marriage, continued success and motherhood (2012–2017)

 Kapoor followed her success in Bodyguard and Ra.One with a role in Shakun Batra's Ek Main Aur Ekk Tu (2012) opposite Imran Khan.
 Set in Las Vegas, the romantic comedy follows the story of two strangers who get married one night after getting drunk.
 She played Riana Braganza, a carefree young woman, and was particularly drawn to the qualities of her character.
 The film received positive reviews and was an economic success, grossing a total of ₹530 million in India and abroad.
 The Hollywood Reporter found her "endearingly natural"; Sukanya Verma of Rediff.com complimented her for playing a non-ornamental role since that in Jab We Met.
 She next appeared in Agent Vinod, an espionage thriller directed by Sriram Raghavan.
 Kapoor was enthusiastic about the project, but it met with a tepid response and she was described as miscast.
 Asked why she took the role, Kapoor described it as an opportunity to attempt something she had never done before.

 For her next feature, Kapoor was cast as a fading movie star in Madhur Bhandarkar's Heroine.
 Initially skeptical about taking on the part whose personality she felt to be far removed from her own, she agreed after Bhandarkar enforced his faith in her.
 Although not a method actor, Kapoor believed that the intense role had left her on edge in her personal life and refrained from taking on any other projects.
 Reviewers found the film monotonous, but noted that it was watchable primarily due to Kapoor's performance.
 Rajeev Masand described it as "a deliciously camp performance" that was played "with utmost sincerity".
 Bollywood Hungama opined that it was her best work to date and concluded that despite an inconsistent character, Kapoor embellished it "with a rare vulnerability and an exceptional inner life".
 At the annual Stardust Awards, Kapoor garnered the Editor's Choice for Best Actress, and received additional nominations at Filmfare, IIFA, Producers Guild, Screen and Stardust.

 On 16 October 2012, Kapoor married actor Saif Ali Khan in a private ceremony in Bandra, Mumbai, and she gave birth to their sons in 2016 and 2021 respectively.
 Kapoor stated that despite adding Khan to her name she would continue practising Hinduism after marriage.
-Talaash: The Answer Lies Within, in which she played the prostitute Rosie, was Kapoor's final release of 2012.
+Talaash: The Answer Lies Within, in which she played the prostitute Rosie (as Kareena Kapoor Khan), was her final release of 2012.
 The film is set against the backdrop of Mumbai's red-light districts and follows the travails of a police officer (Aamir Khan) who is assigned the duty of solving a mysterious car accident.
-The Telegraph found Kapoor a standout among the other performers, adding that "she brings an unseen mix of oomph and emotion".
-With global revenues of ₹1.74 billion, the film emerged as a box office hit, and earned Kapoor Best Actress nominations at the Screen, Stardust and Zee Cine award ceremonies.
+The Telegraph found Kapoor Khan a standout among the other performers, adding that "she brings an unseen mix of oomph and emotion".
+With global revenues of ₹1.74 billion, the film emerged as a box office hit, and earned Kapoor Khan Best Actress nominations at the Screen, Stardust and Zee Cine award ceremonies.